pcmillerAcme/docs/index.md

     <tr>
         <td>yres</td>
         <td></td>
         <td>Y Resolution, or Pixel Height, of the generated animation.
-Note if this value is not in harmony with x-res, cropping can occur in the final product.
+Note if this value is not in harmony with xres, cropping can occur in the final product.
 Default = 100 </td>
     </tr>
     <tr>
         <td></td>